-If you want a creamed soup, add a can of fat-free condensed milk to the pumpkin and top the same way (with our without the yogurt.
-Pair the soups with a grilled turkey panini on whole grain bread (like that baked by Roman Meal and you have a complete lunch.
+If you want a creamed soup, add a can of fat-free condensed milk to the pumpkin and top the same way (with or without the yogurt).
+Pair the soups with a grilled turkey panini on whole grain bread and you have a complete lunch.
 You could even serve slices of pumpkin pie for dessert, and, I hope you'll invite me!

 c.
 2013 - Live2AgeWell.com

 This free healthy aging and living article is made possible by the Linus Pauling Institute and the Roman Meal Company.